Ch3rry-Pi3/Portfolio/AI/LangChain/Deploy LLM as API with FastAPI/Project README.md

 ### 1. Set Up the Virtual Environment
 1. Open the Command Prompt (cmd) inside the project folder.
-2. Initialize Conda for your shell (if not already done):
+2. Initialise Conda for your shell (if not already done):
    ```bash
    conda init
    ```